The-AVR/AVR-2022/docs/content/en/phase-i/secondary-goal/peripheral-control-computer/flash-the-pcc/_index.md

 ![Verificiation complete](2022-05-12-07-36-32.png)

-Finally, to get the PCC out of bootloader mode, and make sure the firmware is working correctly, unplug the PCC and plug it back in.
+Finally, to get the PCC out of bootloader mode, and make sure the firmware is working correctly, unplug the PCC and plug it back in, or press the reset button once.
 The bright green LED should remain off and the original COM port should show back up in device manager.

 {{% alert title="Success" color="success" %}}
 You're now ready to test it out!